Bow and bay windows look similar, as they both extend from the home

 Bow windows are wider, so they can offer more extensive views of your surroundings.
 The multiple panels of glass also bring in more natural light, so you can sit in a bow window nook while comfortably reading your favorite book until sunset.

 Bow windows are wider and heavier than bay windows, so they are harder to install.
-These features, plus the higher number of glass panels, also means these windows are more expensive.
+These features, plus the higher number of glass panels, also mean these windows are more expensive.
 While you can customize bow windows to be operable, they usually are sold without the ability to open for natural ventilation.

 How Much Does a Bow Window Cost?

-Bow windows are large and heavy, so they tend to run at $1,500 to $6,500 each for replacements, according to HomeAdvisor.
+Bow windows are large and heavy, so they tend to run $1,500 to $6,500 each for replacements, according to HomeAdvisor.
 Adding new bow windows to your home costs $3,000 to $10,000 per window, including labor costs.

 Bow Windows vs. Bay Windows

-Bay and bow windows both offer scenic views and more storage space for homeowners hoping to add in a reading or dining nook or small work or craft space.
+Bay and bow windows both offer scenic views and more storage space for homeowners hoping to add a reading or dining nook or small work or craft space.
 Aside from their differing appearances, there are many other characteristics to consider when choosing between bay and bow windows.